epfl-ada/ada-2021-project-dada/Readme.md

 ## Team organization

-The team tasks are to be split according to the two data subsets we mentioned earlier in this proposal.
-Below are the tentative team organization with respect to tasks.
+Eventually, team tasks were split according to the following:

-* Geoffray and Salim: Speakers quoted in the same article, investigate the communities behind them.

-* Ahmed and Lucas: Speakers who are referring to another speaker and corresponding sentiment analysis.

-The investigation into the case studies with the 2016 US Election and the change in news quote networks due to the pandemic will then be performed as a team with tasks being separated at a later time.

-## Questions for TAs
+* Geoffray: Data analysis, Data filtering, Graph 3D structure, Data story
+* Salim: Data processing, Graph Analysis, Data story
+* Lucas: Graph building, Graph 3D vizualisation
+* Ahmed: Jekyll website, Datastory, Graph 3D vizualisation

+## Data Story

+Our data story can be find at the following link: https://aemam022.github.io/ We strongly encourage you to play with the graph !
+You can look at the structure and at the nodes, move nodes, change the attribute to color...
+We hope you enjoy our data story.